brewburgr/MPTFM/README.md

 We also include a [directory with a JupyterLab notebook](./Jupyter%20notebook%20experimental%20+%20template) where the surface method is applied to our experimental data from DNA hydrogel microparticles (DNA-HMPs) that are compressed from the top.

+Further, we provide the JupyterLab notebook as well as displacement data and results for the comparison of linear elasticity and neo-Hookean elasticity using dolfinx/dolfinx:stable (from May 28, 2026).
 ---

 ## References